 7. Explore your network.
 Call on talented friends who can swap a service for a gift, such as a photographer, a hair stylist or make-up artist.
 Maybe someone knows a band that can play at the reception too.

 8. Cut the ties.
 Times are changing and so are weddings.
 It’s ok to shed some traditions.
 Be practical about whether you need all the trimmings, like a videographer, bonbonnieres, gifts for parents or even the bridal party, if you need to cut costs.

 9. Adopt informality.
 Swap a formal sit-down dinner for a cocktail party and save on room hire and catering costs.
 Or, if the venue allows it, organise the drinks yourself.

 10. Pay attention to the fine print.
 Read your suppliers’ contracts, even if they are long and complicated.
 Don’t get caught out by any extra charges which are sometimes in the fine print.

 11. Wishing well.
-If you’re already living together, chances are that you have most of what you need – a wishing well is a polite way of asking for money.
+If you’re already living together, chances are that you have most of what you need, with a wishing well often providing a polite way to ask for money.
 You can then use this to pay for the honeymoon or pay off some of the wedding expenses.

 Start planning now